Skip to main content

 The way we talk to ourselves (or our inner voice) combines conscious thoughts with unconscious beliefs, which creates mind chatter that we experience throughout the day.

-Repeating self-affirmations and positive self-talk can feel a bit strange to begin with, but if you stay consistent it has been shown.
+Repeating self-affirmations and positive self-talk can feel a bit strange to begin with, but if you stay consistent, research suggests positive self-talk can improve motivation and self-confidence.

 It’s also true that people who exercise regularly also struggle with their mental health, and no one is immune to it.